 - What personal data we hold about you

 - The recipients to whom the personal data has/will be disclosed

-If we did not collect the data directly from you, information about the source.
+If we did not collect the data directly from you, we will provide information about the source.
 You have the right to request a correction of your personal data if it is incorrect or out of date.
-We will strive to correct it as quickly as possible; unless there is a valid reason for not doing so, at which point you will be notified.
+We will strive to correct it as quickly as possible unless there is a valid reason for not doing so; at which point you will be notified.
 You can also send a request on our self-service portal.

 You have the right to withdraw your consent for processing your data if the processing was based on consent.

 You have the right to request that we delete your data if you feel we should no longer be processing it.
 Upon receiving a request for erasure, we will confirm whether it has been deleted or the reason why it cannot be deleted, for example, because we have a legal obligation to keep the information or we need it for a compelling legitimate business interest.

 You have the right to object to processing of your data.
 You may request that we stop processing information about you.
 Upon receiving your request, we will contact you and let you know if we are able to comply or if we have legitimate grounds to continue to process your data.
 Even after you exercise your right to object, we may continue to hold your data to comply with your other rights, legal obligations or to bring or defend legal claims.